e-dant/watcher/README.md

 this may take a few milliseconds.
 For a few million, consider waiting a second or so.

-### Exceptions to Efficient Scanning
+### Exception to Efficient Scanning

-There are two cases where *Watcher*'s efficiency takes a hit:

-1. When we bring out the `warthog`, our platform-independent adapter.
-This adapter is used on platforms that lack better alternatives, such as BSD and Solaris (`warthog` beats `kqueue`).
+Efficiency takes a hit when we bring out the `warthog`, our platform-independent adapter.
+This adapter is used on platforms that lack better alternatives, such as (not Darwin) BSD and Solaris (because `warthog` beats `kqueue`).
-2. On embedded systems (where resources matter regardless).

-*Watcher* is still relatively efficient in these cases, but may use a non-negligible amount of CPU time.
-For a thumb-rule, scanning more than one-hundred-thousand paths might stutter on hardware from this, or the last, decade.
+*Watcher* is still relatively efficient when it has no alternative better than `warthog`.
+As a thumb-rule, scanning more than one-hundred-thousand paths with `warthog` might stutter.

+I'll keep my eyes open for better kernel APIs on BSD.

 ### OS APIs Used